ULStats/MA4128Assessment-2018/Cian Howard _2.md

 ======================================
 ***Cian Howard 13140132***

 It’s notoriously difficult – only one candidate in every five signing up will complete the programme.
 It’s not cheap – it will set you back more than $1,000 (€743) for each of the three exams, and more if you have to repeat.
-And it takes at least four years to complete.
+And it takes at least four years to complete.[1]

 These are some of the facts about the Chartered Financial Analyst,launched in the US in 1963, the CFA has slowly come to prominence as one of the world’s most respected and recognised investment qualifications.
 It first came to Ireland in 2000, and since then hundreds of candidates have embarked on the course, a mixture of academic theory, current industry practice and ethical and professional standards, all in the quest of joining more than 100,000 charterholders worldwide.